sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ### 1.3.3 Create BIG-IP Virtual Server

-In this section, we will configure the BIG-IP Virtual Server to expose the application to the XC SLI network.
+In this section, we will configure the BIG-IP Virtual Server to expose the application to the Distributed Cloud SLI network.
 We will create a pool with the application VM as a member and then create a Virtual Server to route the traffic to the pool.

 Open the BIG-IP interface and navigate to the `Local Traffic` tab.
 Click on the `Pools` and then click on the `Create` button.